OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-gcp.md

 4. Follow the instructions in the **Mount Instructions for SMB window** that appears.

-5. Create folders in your **SMB share** for the Artifacts, Packages, TaskLogs, and Imports.
+5. Create folders in your **SMB share** for the Artifacts, Packages, TaskLogs, Imports, and EventExports.

    ![Create folders in your SMB share](images/smb-create-folders.png "width=500")

-6. Create the symbolic links for the Artifacts, Packages, TaskLogs, and Imports folders.
+6. Create the symbolic links for the Artifacts, Packages, TaskLogs, Imports, and EventExports folders.

    Run the following PowerShell script, substituting the placeholder values with your own: